lifetechguard/ca_on_yubikey/README.md

  * `keys/cakey.pem` - secret key of your master CA
  * `carts/cacert.pem` - secret cert of your master CA

-Please copy then and password for cakey.pem to keepass.
+Please copy then and password for cakey.pem to KeePass.
 Do not remove them yet.
 We will need those later.

 -----